vvvv/visualprogramming.net/content/blog/2024/News/Website Updates/index.md

 - Store and Forum will be read-only for a while
 - When signing up or logging in to the [Store](http://store.vvvv.org) or [Forum](http://discourse.vvvv.org), you'll be directed to our new login provider

->NOTE
->In order to log in via the new login provider for the first time with your existing vvvv.org credentials, **you'll have to go through the "Renew Password" routine once!** This is because the new login provider only knows your username/email but not your password.
+> In order to log in via the new login provider for the first time with your existing vvvv.org credentials, **you'll have to go through the "Renew Password" routine once!** This is because the new login provider only knows your username/email but not your password.

 ## Phase 2
 - The old `vvvv.org` page will move to legacy.vvvv.org